Prague-Troja Canoeing Centre: Venue

 The channel walls are vertical, with flow diverters constructed of automobile and truck tires stacked side by side to form large cylinders attached to the bottom by beams running through the tires.
 Large truck tires are used at the channel sides, where they often breach the surface.
-In the center of the flow are smaller automobile tires which remain submerged, and shallow-sloped ramps.
+In the centre of the flow are smaller automobile tires which remain submerged, and shallow-sloped ramps.
 In several spots, new concrete platforms have been installed in the channel bed to receive moveable RapidBlocs, like the ones at the Lee Valley White Water Centre used for the London 2012 Summer Olympics.

 There are four wing dams on the right and five on the left.
 At the location of the mid-course bridge, two wing dams are directly across from each other, narrowing the channel by one third.
 Just below the bridge is a concrete boulder in the channel center, connected to the right bank by a barrier that blocks all flow to the right, effectively narrowing the channel by half.